-We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$311.3 million.
+We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$279.9 million, based on the assumed initial public offering price of \$20.50 per share, which is the midpoint of the price range set forth on the front cover of this prospectus.
 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.

-We intend to use the net proceeds received by us from this offering to repay all of the outstanding indebtedness under the Loan Agreement and the remainder for general corporate purposes, which may include, among other things, repayment of a portion of our term loan under our Credit Agreement.
+We intend to use the net proceeds received by us from this offering to repay outstanding indebtedness under the Loan Agreement and the remainder for general corporate purposes, which may include, among other things, repayment of a portion of our term loan under our Credit Agreement.
 See "Use of Proceeds."